UAE’s World-Class Infrastructure: How It Boosts Property Values

 Utility Upgrade Opportunities

-- Al Furjan (Dubai): DEWA's significant AED 1.1 billion infrastructure upgrade has contributed to townhouse prices increasing to AED 1.3 million (from AED 950k in 2020), with attractive rental yields of 6.8% driven by the workforce in nearby Dubai South.
+• Al Furjan (Dubai): DEWA's AED 1.1 billion infrastructure upgrade has raised townhouse prices to AED 1.3 million (from AED 950k in 2020) and produced 6.8% rental yields from Dubai South's workforce.

 Free Zone Adjacent Goldmines: Leveraging Economic Hubs